-A fair-rated European/Canadian trial compared the efficacy and tolerability of citalopram (20-40mg/d) to escitalopram (10-20mg/d) and placebo in 471 depressed outpatients attending primary care centers.
-The study duration was 8 weeks; loss to follow-up was 7 percent.
+The flexible dose study was a fair-rated European/Canadian trial that compared the efficacy and tolerability of citalopram (20-40mg/d) to escitalopram (10-20mg/d) and placebo in 471 depressed outpatients attending primary care centers.
+Loss to follow-up was 7 percent.
 Intention-to-treat results showed that the escitalopram group had significantly more responders (\geq 50% improvement on MADRS; 63.7% vs. 52.6%; p = 0.021) and remitters (MADRS < 12; 52.1% vs. 42.8%; p < 0.036) than the citalopram group.
 Escitalopram was numerically better at all time points on all three efficacy scales (MADRS, CGI-I, CGI-S).
 The study did not assess health outcomes.